hitchhikr/protrekkr/README.md

 Currently the tracker is available on Windows, Linux, FreeBSD, NetBSD, Amiga OS4, AROS, MorphOS, Mac OS (ppc, x86, ia64 & arm64) and Haiku OS.<br><br>
 Standalone replay routines are available for most of these Operating Systems and also for the PlayStation Portable & PlayStation Vita.<br><br>

+The tracker itself requires at least a 1,5ghz processor to run properly under heavy load.

 ![alt text](ptk.png)

 ---